V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkasi : strap, belt, leather strap / middle / cruel decision

-– nkasu : strength, vigor / strong drink / harsh words / sudden death
+– nkasu : strength, vigour / strong drink / harsh words / sudden death

 – nkasu : quality of what is big and fat

-– nkasudulu : something that cuts hunger, that dissipates thirst or that gives strength
+– nkasudulu : something that cuts hunger off, sth that quenches thirst, sth that gives strength

-– nkata : winding of fabric or sheets serving as a cushion for load carried on the head
+– nkata : roll of fabric or grass used as a cushion for the load carried on the head

-– nkata : seat formed by crossing the thighs to accommodate a child
+– nkata : lap, seat formed by the thighs while crossing the legs in order to seat a child

 – nkatika : real, really, quite, entirely, par excellence